Culture of Israel: Architecture

 The old town of cities in Israel are composed of a variety of architectural styles, which is reflected in the synagogue architecture of Jewish quarters.

 After 1850, the Jewish architecture began to open up to European influences, and tried to restore an ancient Biblical architecture.
 Notably, Mishkenot Sha'ananim was built, with inspiration from Mediterranean architecture.
 Until the 1920s, most structures are built in eclectic style and later, Modern architecture is further developed, notably in the "White City", known for its International Style.

 The rural architecture of communities of kibbutzim and moshavim consist of small, white-walled houses with red roofs, and are a symbol of Israel.

 Cuisine

-Ancient Israel

-Information about the food of the ancient Israelites is based on written sources, archaeological records, and comparative evidence from the wider region of the ancient Levant.
-Written sources are primarily the Hebrew Bible and other texts, such as the Dead Sea Scrolls, Apocryphal works, the New Testament, and Rabbinical literature.

-The daily diet of the ordinary ancient Israelite was mainly one of bread, cooked grains, and legumes.
-Bread was eaten with every meal.
-Vegetables played a smaller, but significant role in the diet.
-The Israelites drank goat and sheep's milk when it was available in the spring and summer, and ate butter and cheese.
-Figs and grapes were the fruits most commonly eaten, while dates, pomegranates, and other fruits and nuts were eaten more occasionally.
-Wine was the most popular beverage, and sometimes other fermented beverages were produced.
-Olives were used, primarily for their oil.
-Meat, usually goat and mutton, was eaten rarely; it was reserved for special occasions, such as celebrations, festival meals, or sacrificial feasts.
-Game, birds, eggs, and fish were also eaten, depending on availability.